lablup/backend.ai/docs/user-api/events.rst

    * - ``task_cancelled``
      - The background task is cancelled in the middle.
        Usually this means that the server is being shutdown for maintenance.
+   * - ``server_close``
+     - This event indicates explicit server-initiated close of the event monitoring connection, which is raised just after the background task is either done/failed/cancelled.
+       The client should not reconnect because there is nothing more to monitor about the given task.

-The per-line JSON objects include the following fields:
+The event data (per-line JSON objects) include the following fields:

 .. list-table::
    :widths: 15 5 80